rainy351/G4F-Provider-Tester/README.md

 # Usage

-1. Download the latest g4f package at [https://github.com/xtekky/gpt4free](https://github.com/xtekky/gpt4free)
+1. Install the latest g4f package from [https://github.com/xtekky/gpt4free](https://github.com/xtekky/gpt4free)
 2. Download and run `g4f_tester.py` from my repo
 3. It will print a list of working providers, followed by a list of not working ones and their respective errors
 4. Profit.